 Jennifer Margulis investigates overlooked dangers of some mainstream child-rearing practices in which scientific evidence has been brushed aside in favor of those championed by special interests.
 In April 2013, Scribner published her book "The Business of Baby: What Doctors Don’t Tell You, What Corporations Try to Sell You, and How to Put Your Pregnancy, Childbirth, and Baby Before Their Bottom Lines."
 She has written or edited three books about parenting.
 "Toddler: Real-Life Stories of Those Fickle, Irrational, Urgent, Tiny People We Love" (Seal Press, 2003), a collection of first person accounts that she edited, won the Independent Publishers Book Association Award for best parenting book.
 Her articles have appeared in The New York Times, The Washington Post, Ms. Magazine, More, and Parents.
 Her Smithsonian Magazine cover story about giraffes in Niger was selected to appear in the book "Best American Science Writing 2009."
 Her appointment is through the Schuster Institute-Fund for Investigative Journalism Fellowship.
 Twitter: @JenniferMarguli

 Phillip Martin is a senior investigative reporter for WGBH Boston Public Radio, a regular panelist for WGBH’s Basic Black, and host of PBS World TV Channel’s Your Vote 2012.
 He has reported on human trafficking in southern New England, carbon offset schemes, police training and race, the Occupy movement, and the impact of federal regulations on the fishing industry in New England, among other topics.
 Martin is an adjunct professor at the Heller School for Social Policy and Management at Brandeis University and executive producer for Lifted Veils Productions, a nonprofit public radio journalism company dedicated to exploring issues that divide society.
 In 1995, in his role as a senior producer, Martin helped create The World on PRI/BBC.
-As a Ford Foundation Fellow with the International Center for Journalists (ICFJ) in Washington D.C., he is working on a series of reports about centers of human trafficking in Southeast Asia from which people are brought to cities on the East Coast of the United States.
+As a Ford Foundation Fellow with the International Center for Journalists (ICFJ) in Washington D.C., and in collaboration with the Schuster Institute, he investigated human trafficking from Southeast Asia to the American Northeast, an eight-part broadcast at WGBH Boston Public Radio which received a 2013 Gold Radio Winner Award for Best Investigative Report and a UNDPI Gold, also for Best Investigative Report.
 Twitter: @phillipWBGH

 Maryn McKenna is an independent journalist and author specializing in infectious diseases, public health, global health, and food policy.
 She is a columnist and contributing editor for Scientific American, blogs for Wired, and writes frequently for national and international magazines including SELF, Nature, The Guardian, and More.
 Her work has appeared in China Newsweek, MSNBC.com, CNBC.com, and the Los Angeles Times.
 She is a regular contributor to the Annals of Emergency Medicine.
 In her book "Superbug: The Fatal Menace of MRSA" (FreePress/Simon & Schuster 2010), McKenna writes about the international epidemic of drug resistant staph.
 While researching her book, "Beating Back the Devil: On the Front Lines with the Disease Detectives of the Epidemic Intelligence Service" (Free Press/Simon & Schuster2004), she was embedded within the Centers for Disease Control and Prevention’s (CDC) Epidemic Intelligence Service corps for a year to look at how the CDC tracks outbreaks of disease and tries to prevent their spread.
+McKenna is the 2013-2014 Research Fellow in the Knight Science Journalism Program at the Massachusetts Institute of Technology.
 Twitter: @MarynMck

 Tracie McMillan is an investigative journalist whose reporting spotlights topics of economic injustice.
 She is the author of the New York Times Bestseller "The American Way of Eating: Undercover at Walmart, Applebee’s, Farm Fields and the Dinner Table," in which she went undercover to report on the food production and distribution systems in America.
 McMillan is the recipient of such prestigious journalism awards as the James Aronson Award for Social Justice Journalism, which she received in 2006 for her three-part series “Getting By” which was published in City Limits where she was managing editor.
 In 2005, McMillan won a Harry Chapin Media Award for “The Action Diet,” also published in City Limits.
 Her articles appear in a wide range of publications including The New York Times, Harper’s, Slate.com, Saveur, Salon.com, and Gastronomica.
 In 2013, she was named a Knight-Wallace Fellow in residence at the University of Michigan.
 McMillan’s appointment as a Senior Fellow is through a collaboration between the Schuster Institute and the Fund for Investigative Journalism.
 Twitter: @TMMcMillan